5 Things to Consider When Installing Rooftop Solar

 Once installed on your roof, those panels will be up there for decades.
 So, one of the first steps of your free MOXIE solar consultation will be considering the pros and cons of your roof as it pertains to quality, uninterrupted solar energy production.

-Here are 5 things you should think about when considering a rooftop solar installation.
+Here are 5 things to think about when considering rooftop solar.

 1. What is your roof made of?

 Asphalt shingles are common for residential roofs and this type of roof is ideal for roof-mounted solar panels.
 A metal roof, clay tile roof, or rubber roof will also be able to handle solar panel installation.
 We generally try to stay away from installing solar on wood and slate roofs, but it can be done.
 If you have a wood or slate roof, you might consider a ground mount install instead.

 The age of your roof is very important because it doesn’t make sense to install panels on a roof that will soon need replacing.
 In general, we recommend that your roof be less than 15 years old if you decide to go solar.

 Your home solar system will last for 20 years or more, so you’ll need to have at least 20 good years left on your roof.
 If your roof needs to be replaced or repaired, it’s best to do so before installing solar, so you don’t have to remove and re-install the panels later on.
 However, it is possible to do a roof replacement or repairs once you have solar.

 Most solar panels are about 6.5 feet x 3.25 feet.
 Whether or not your particular roof has enough space will largely depend on how many solar panels you need to meet your energy goals.
 After your free MOXIE consultation, you’ll know exactly how many panels you need and our engineers can then work on a custom layout design.